-Investment in the Wells Fargo Stable Value Class K Fund

-Effective February 1, 2011, the Company discontinued and removed the RPT from the Plan and replaced it with the Wells Fargo Stable Value Class K Fund (the "Fund").
-The Fund is a collective trust that operates in accordance with Regulation 9.18 of the Comptroller of the Currency which commenced operations on January 11, 2011.
+Investment in the Wells Fargo Stable Value Class K Fund The Wells Fargo Stable Value Class K Fund (the "Fund") is a collective trust that operates in accordance with Regulation 9.18 of the Comptroller of the Currency which commenced operations on January 11, 2011.
 The Fund's principle objective is to protect principal while providing a higher rate of return than shorter maturity investments, such as money market funds or certificates of deposit.
 Regulation 9.18 describes asset valuation, method of admission and withdrawal, investment limitations and requirements, and allowable and prohibited charges to the Fund.
 There are no restrictions on buying or selling investments in the Fund.

-As of December 31, 2011, The Fund has invested primarily all of its assets in the Wells Fargo Stable Return Fund G ("Fund G"), a collective trust fund sponsored by Wells Fargo Bank, N.A.
-The value of this investment is based on the underlying unit value reported by Fund G. As of December 31, 2011, the Fund held a 0.97% ownership interest in Fund G. The average yields earned by the fund was approximately 1.56% and the interest rates credited to participants was approximately 2.33% as of December 31, 2011.
-The fair value to contract value ratio is 102.6%.
+As of December 31, 2012 and 2011, the Fund has invested primarily all of its assets in the Wells Fargo Stable Return Fund G ("Fund G"), a collective trust fund sponsored by Wells Fargo Bank, N.A.
+The value of this investment is based on the underlying unit value reported by Fund G. As of December 31, 2012 and 2011, the Fund held an ownership interest in Fund G of 0.83% and a 0.97%, respectively.
+The fair value to contract value ratio was 102.9% and 102.6%, respectively, as of December 31, 2012 and 2011.